peter88213/yW2OO/docs/usage.md

 You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.

 Please note that these context menus depend on the currently installed Python version.
 After a major Python update you may need to run the setup program again and renew the registry entries.

 ## How to use yW2OO

+#### Using the graphical user interface

+The included installation script prompts you to create a shortcut on the desktop.

+1. Start the program by double-clicking the desktop shortcut icon.
+On startup, the last opened yWriter project is loaded, if any.
+Otherwise, a "file open" dialog is displayed.
+Optionally, you can drag your yWriter project and drop it on the shortcut icon.

+2. If the loaded file is not the project you want to export from, open another project via the **File > Open** command (or *Ctrl-O* shortcut).

+3. Via the **Export** menu, choose the export document type. this will start the export.

+4. If everything goes well, a success message pops up.
+The newly created file is located in the same folder as your yWriter project.
+If you want to edit your new document immediately, just click on the `open` button.

+#### Using the Explorer context menu

 1. Move into your yWriter project folder, and right-click your .yw7 project file.
    In the context menu, choose `Export to OpenOffice`.

-2. A sub menu with document types will open.
+2. A sub menu with export document types will open.
 Select the desired one.

 3. If everything goes well, a success message pops up.
 The newly created file is located in the same folder as your yWriter project.
 If you want to edit your new document immediately,